eagle-io/docs/source/topics/nodes/parameter/index.rst

     Applies to *Discrete States* only.

 Raise alarm
-    Check this option to raise an :ref:`alarm <alarms-and-notifications>` when this state becomes active.
+    Check this option to raise an :ref:`alarm <alarms>` when this state becomes active.

 Quality
     Optionally select a :ref:`quality code <management-general-qualitycodes>` to be applied to newly acquired data that matches this state.